January 28

 Captive Yet Free

 In 1239, Thomas was sent to Naples and enrolled at the studium generale to complete his studies.
 It was there that he was first attracted to the philosophy of Aristotle.
-During his stay at the university, he met John of St. Julian, a Dominican preacher, who greatly influenced him to join the recently founded Ordo Praedicatorum (Order of Preachers) or more commonly known as the Dominicans.
+During his stay at the university, he met John of St. Julian, a Dominican preacher, who greatly influenced him to join the recently founded Ordo Praedicatorum (Order of Preachers), more commonly known as the Dominicans.

 The Silent Giant